ThisPersonCodesLots/WebPages-Scripts/HTML5_manipulation/readme.md

 # HTML5 Video Speed Control

-This is a userscript for controlling the playback speed of HTML5 videos on any website.
+This is a userscript for controlling the playback of HTML5 videos on any website.

 ## Features

 - Decrease video speed by 0.05 (press '[')
 - Increase video speed by 0.05 (press ']')
 - Reset video speed to 1 (press 'r')
-- Displays the current speed on the video for 10 seconds after a change
+- Changing the video saturation

 ## Installation